 Continuing Education Activity

-Doxylamine is a medication used in the management and treatment of nausea and vomiting of pregnancy (NVP), allergic rhinitis, and insomnia.
+Doxylamine is a medication used to manage and treat nausea and vomiting of pregnancy (NVP), allergic rhinitis, and insomnia.
 It is in the first-generation histamine receptor H1 antagonist class of medications.
-This activity reviews the indications, action, and contraindications for doxylamine as a valuable agent in the management of nausea and vomiting of pregnancy (NVP), allergic rhinitis, and insomnia.
+This activity reviews the indications, action, and contraindications for doxylamine as a valuable agent in managing nausea and vomiting of pregnancy (NVP), allergic rhinitis, and insomnia.

 - Identify the mechanism of action of doxylamine.

-- Describe the adverse effects and contraindications of doxylamine.
+- Describe the potential adverse effects of doxylamine.

 - Summarize the toxicity of doxylamine.